GBCA - The Place to Race since 1947

-GBCA is a non-profit organization that strives to put on quality yacht racing events at a minimum cost.
+GBCA is a non-profit organization that strives to put on quality yacht racing events at minimal cost.
 Annual dues are enough to cover the Club's overhead, newsletter and mailing expenses.
 Nominal race entry fees are charged to cover the cost of trophies and event socials.
 In order to keep costs low, GBCA relies a great deal on volunteer efforts by the membership.
 Volunteer requirements include legal and technical advice, race and protest committee members, event chairpersons, newsletter articles, and help with social events

 GBCA traces its origin back to 1947 when a small group of sailboat racing enthusiasts informally organized the Club.
 From that modest beginning, GBCA has grown to a current membership of about 150 members.